 Many FAFSA mistakes are easily avoidable, so be sure to understand them before getting started.

 To begin with, don’t make the mistake of skipping the FAFSA entirely.
-While seemingly straightforward, you’d be surprised how many people miss out on opportunities at federal or private funding for school, simply because they didn’t take the time or didn’t think the FAFSA was for them.
+While seemingly straightforward, you’d be surprised how many people miss out on opportunities at federal or state funding for school, simply because they didn’t take the time or didn’t think the FAFSA was for them.

 Timing-wise, be sure to submit your FAFSA before the deadline, but try to get it in sooner.
 You could miss out on free money for college by waiting, as many funds are first come, first served, so don’t make that mistake.